Next steps after receiving your award letter

 Finish "to-dos" in MyNevada and apply for Work Study

-- Review your "To Do List" in MyNEVADA
+- Review your "To Do List" in MyNEVADA.

 - Resolve financial aid items by the June 1 priority deadline to minimize delays and avoid potential cancellation of your financial aid.

 - Your financial aid file must be complete for your financial aid to be disbursed.
-Disbursements will occur no earlier than the Monday before classes begin each semester and apply directly towards charges for the current semester.
+Disbursements will occur no earlier than the Monday before classes begin each semester and apply directly toward charges for the current semester.